duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 ##### Final data

-Now the data is analyzed and sorted it can be plotted using external programs like Python or Matlab.
+Now the data is analyzed and sorted with a final groovy script.
+The final data can be plotted using external programs like Python or Matlab.
 To do so a [Groovy script]( https://github.com/duderstadt-lab/fmt-scripts/blob/master/Step3_generate_csv.groovy) is applied that generates a csv file containing parameters from the filtered set of molecules.
 This script specifically looks for specific tags and then tries to find the maximum inclination in the positive and negative coiling step.
+Furthermore the beads are corrected for drift using the stuck beads as a reference.

 ##### Plotting the dataset with Python